thanatly/ML/README.md

 # ML
-Self-learning note on Machine Learning
+Self-learning note on Machine Learning with Python